 Calibre proves that decent geometry doesn't have to cost any extra.
 With a long, low and slack geometry the Rake is an easy bike to jump on and shred.
 Add in a decent suspension fork at the front paired with a grippy 29-inch front tyre and the bike will give you stacks of confidence.

 Calibre's pricing means value is high, and its reputation gets better by the year.
 If you're looking for a confident and capable bike on a budget, the Rake simply has to be near the top of your list.

 - Long, relaxed geometry makes for an easy riding bike

 - 29in wheels help the Aizan roll over obstacles

 - All-round performance

 The Aizan is a great option if you're looking for an all-rounder mountain bike.
 That's because the relative light weight and bigger wheels mean it'll cross ground efficiently, while the geometry is friendly enough that there is plenty of control on offer.

-A few choice kit changes can also easily change the character of the bike, so if it's not 100 percent to your tastes, it shouldn't take too much to get it feeling just right, which aids the bike's versatility.
+A few choice kit upgrades can also easily change the character of the bike, so if it's not 100 percent to your tastes, it shouldn't take too much to get it feeling just right, which aids the bike's versatility.